 A private eye escapes his past to run a gas station in a small town, but his past catches up with him.
 Now he must return to the big city world of danger, corruption, double crosses and duplicitous dames.

-Private Investigator Mike Hammer gets involved in a murder case after he gives a lift to Christina Bailey.
-She is obviously on the run as she is barefoot and wearing nothing but a trench coat.
+A frightened woman is running barefoot on a highway, trying desperately to flag a car.
+After several cars pass her by, the woman sees another car approaching, and to make sure either the car stops - or, she's killed, she stands in the path of an on-coming car.
+Private Investigator Mike Hammer is the one at the wheel, and after almost hitting the woman, he tells her to get in.
+The woman's name is Christina Bailey..
+She is obviously on the run, being barefoot and wearing nothing but a trench coat, and the scent of fear.
 Whoever was after her eventually catches up with them.
-She has information they want but dies while being questioned.
-They fake an accident by pushing Hammer's car off the road but he survives, waking up in the hospital two weeks later.
-As he investigates Christina's death he's told by the police to stay out of it but the hard-nosed PI proceeds anyways.
+Christina has information they want, but dies while being questioned.
+The killers fake an accident by pushing Hammer's car off the road, but, he survives, waking up in hospital two weeks later.
+As Mike starts to investigate Christina's death, he's told by the police to stay out of it, but, the hard-nosed PI proceeds anyways.
 Little did he know that Christina's secret would lead to death and destruction.
 Written by

 One of the greatest detective thrillers ever made.